 When grandparents, parents, and children need shared time, but mismatched energy, mobility, and pace create high conflict risk

-When a professional group needs focused output and strategic clarity, but overstimulation and forced bonding risk undermining results
+When a professional group needs real output and strategic clarity, but overstimulation and social performance quietly erode the work.